-The Reno A & E Model 222 detector digitally measures changes in the resonant frequency of two independent parallel tuned resonant circuits (loop / lead-in) to determine if a vehicle has entered the detection zones.
+The Reno A & E Model 222-2 detector digitally measures changes in the resonant frequency of two independent parallel tuned resonant circuits (loop / lead-in) to determine if a vehicle has entered the detection zones.
 The detector applies an excitation voltage to each loop circuit resulting in the loop oscillating at its resonant frequency.
 The current flow in the loop wire creates magnetic fields around the loop wire.
 When a vehicle passes over the loop area, the conductive metal of the vehicle causes a loading of the loop's magnetic fields.
 The loading decreases the loop inductance, which causes the resonant frequency to increase.
 By continuously sampling the loop's resonant frequency, the magnitude and rate of change can be determined.
 If the frequency change exceeds a selectable threshold (set by the sensitivity settings), the detector will activate an output signal.
-If the rate of change is slow, typical of environmental drift, the detector will continuously track and compensate for the change.
-The detector also monitors the loop frequency for out of range conditions such as an opened or shorted loop circuit.
+If the rate of change the detector also monitors the loop frequency for out of range conditions such as an opened or shorted loop circuit.